 Prevention.
 Strategies to prevent problems with urinary calculi in cattle include lowering urinary phosphorus levels, acidifying the urine, and increasing urine volume.
 To lower urinary phosphorus levels, avoid diets high in phosphorus.
 Maintain a dietary calcium-to-phosphorus ratio of 2:1.
 This ratio is preferred over the previously mentioned 1.6:1 ratio in situations where urinary calculi risk is of concern.
-Acid-forming salts such as ammonium chloride may be fed to acidify the urine.
-Ammonium chloride may be fed at a rate of 1.0 to 1.5 ounces per head per day.
+Acid-forming salts such as ammonium chloride may be fed at a rate of 1.0 to 1.5 ounces per head per day.
 Urine volume may be increased by feeding salt at 1 to 4 percent of the diet while providing enough water.